Campfire Safety

 - DO NOT… bring firewood from home or an unapproved firewood retailer.
 Bringing firewood from other places spreads diseases that affect the trees and beauty of the forest that you have come to expect at A-J Acres.

-- DO NOT… collect firewood from the area surrounding the campsites (un-mowed areas).
-Our forest has a balanced eco system and requires the deadfall for the health of the soil, trees and living space for the animals you expect to see at A-J Acres.
+- DO NOT… collect firewood from the surrounding campsites (un-mowed regions).
+Our forest has a balanced ecosystem and requires the deadfall for the health of the soil, trees, and living space for the animals you expect to see at A-J Acres.

 - DO… You may collect any sticks you find in the mowed area.

-- DO NOT… build fires outside of the camp provided fire ring.
-We have decided where it is safe to build fires for the enjoyment and safety of the campground.
+- DO NOT… build fires outside of the camp-provided fire ring.
+We have decided where it is safe to make fires for the enjoyment and safety of the campground.

 - DO… Request a fire ring if your site does not currently have one.
 Some of our sites do not have permanent fire rings for those who would rather not have a fire.
-In this situation we will provide one and set it in place for you.
+We will provide one and set it up for you in this situation.

 - Always make sure children and pets are supervised when near the fire.

 - Never leave your campfire unattended.
-Even a small breeze could quickly cause the fire to spread.
+Even a slight breeze could quickly cause the fire to spread.

-Occasionally we have severe dry periods where even with campfire rings, fires can be hard to control.
-If we are having such a period, you will be notified at check-in that fires are not permitted.
+Occasionally, we have severe dry periods where, even with campfire rings, fires can be hard to control.
+If we have such a period, you will be notified at check-in that fires are prohibited.

 Extinguishing Your Campfire